 These guidelines describe the scope of low impact exploration activities, relevant environmental aspects, land access and/or consultation requirements, and management of environmental impacts.

 These guidelines only apply to operations authorised under a private mine.
 The guidelines provide detailed information to private mine operators on how to prepare a MOP.

 In South Australia mineral exploration licence holders have a statutory requirement under the Mining Act 1971 and Mining Regulations 2011 to submit data and reports on their activities.

-These guidelines have been produced to assist licensees in the preparation and submission of the required statutory reports and to ensure integrity of data and compliance with the Mineral Resources Division's policies.
+These guidelines have been produced to assist licensees in the preparation and submission of statutory reports and samples for mineral exploration licences in South Australia and to ensure integrity of data and compliance with the Mineral Resources Division's policies.

 MG14 Extractive areas rehabilitation fund: guidelines for operation (PDF 1.8 MB)